hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-set-up-credentials-to-authenticate-container-registry-in-hpe-greenlake-for-containers.md

 ```
 $ kubectl create secret docker-registry cfe-registry-key --docker-server=https://index.docker.io/v1/ --docker-username=<username> --docker-password=<password> --docker-email=<email>
 ```
-The option `--docker-email` is optional. `cfe-registry-key` is the sample secret name used in the setup process.
+The option `--docker-email` is optional.
+The `cfe-registry-key` is the sample secret name used in the setup process.

 You can verify the registry secret has been created:
 ```